Rodiyyaht/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 5: Printing the string, then in reverse.

 Task 6: Prints every other character of a string, starting with the first character.

+Task 7: Prints half of a string, followed by a new line.